 - Increase the time with the consent of the customer.

 These types of things happen all the time.
 Sometimes the scope changes due to pressure from the customer.
 In these cases, the project manager must take appropriate decisions with acceptance from the project board.
 There are again the 3 constraints the cost, scope or quality, and the time.
 You as a project manager must do a lot of trade-offs and take the optimal decision which will not influence the project negatively.
 You need to focus on all the 3 constraints and if you leave sight of anyone then all the 3 affects the project negatively.
-That is why the 3 constraints which are dependent on each other are called as Project management triangle.
+That is why the 3 constraints of project which are dependent on each other are called as triple constraints of Project management triangle.
 The diagram below shows the Project management triangle.

 What is the Iron Triangle of Projects?

-The Project management triangle is sometimes called as Iron triangle of projects.
+The Project management triangle is sometimes called as Iron triangle of project management.
 There is always a tug of war between these 3 constraints which adversely affect the projects.
 This means that all three are interrelated.
 Fixing the scope or quality will impact the other 2, that is more time and increase in cost.

 Thus, if you fix 1 thing than the other 2 have to move.
 There is no way that all the 3 comes into stable existence.
 That is why it is also called an iron triangle.
 Suppose you are designing a website for the customer then customer having said the scope and in quick time delivery, this would affect the cost.
 If customer fixes on quick time and costs it will affect the scope of what you want on the website.
 If the customer fixes the scope and the costs, then it will affect the time to delivery.

-6 Variables of the Iron Triangle
+6 Variables of the Iron Triangle Project Management

 The 6 variables of the Project management triangle are as follows.